krishauser/KrisLibrary/README.md

 KrisLibrary
 ===========

-Basic math, geometry, and robotics, and other routines used in projects from Kris Hauser's lab.
+Basic C++ math, geometry, robotics, and other routines used in projects from Kris Hauser's lab.

 Authors:
-- Kris Hauser (hauserk@indiana.edu)
+- Kris Hauser (kris.hauser@duke.edu)

 ********************************************************************
 * Building
 ********************************************************************
-Copy Makefile.config.tmpl to Makefile.config.
-Pre-configured config
-files for your system may be available in Makefile.config.[system].

-Edit paths and optional packages in Makefile.config.
-- GLUT / GLUI: almost always needed.
-Configure the GLUT and GLUI paths to point to the right places on your system.
-To disable, set HAVE_GLUT and/or HAVE_GLUI to 0.
+Requirements
+- C++11: support needed in your compiler
+- CMake: needed to configure and build KrisLibrary
+- Log4CXX: needed for the logging functionality
+- OpenGL

+Optional
+- GLUT / GLUI: for OpenGL visualization
 - GLPK: needed for optimization and contact mechanics.
-To disable, set HAVE_GLPK to 0.
 - Tinyxml: needed for Xml resource loading.
-To disable, set HAVE_TINYXML to 0.
 - GSL (disabled by default): needed only if you plan to use the special functions in math/misc.h.
-- Assimp (disabled by default): needed only for "exotic" triangle mesh loading.
-To enable, set HAVE_ASSIMP to 1 and set the appropriate ASSIMP path.
+- Assimp (disabled by default): needed only for extra triangle mesh file format loading.
 - BLAS/LAPACK (disabled by default): needed only for the experimental BLAS and LAPACK interfaces through CLAPACK.
-To enable, set HAVE_BLAS and HAVE_LAPACK to 1, and set the appropriate CLAPACK_DIR path.

-Build the library using 'make'.
-Documentation may also be built using 'make docs'.
+- FreeImage: needed for extra image file format loading (JPG,PNG,TIF,GIF, etc)

+To build, run:

+   cmake .
+   make

+or for debug information, run

+   cmake . -DCMAKE_BUILD_TYPE=debug
+   make

+If you observe any packages not identified in the first step, run "cmake-gui ." to potentially set the appropriate paths manually.
+Let us know if you have trouble on your system.

 ********************************************************************